buggins/ddbc/CONTRIBUTING.md

 ## Tests

 To help with testing there is a *docker-compose.yml* file in the root of the project so that multiple databases can be run locally for testing.

 When making changes to DDBC please ensure that unit tests (test not requiring a working database) remain in the project source and any integration tests (those running against a local database) are placed the test project (under `./test/ddbctest/`).

-unit tests can br run in the usual way with `dub test` and integration tests are run with `dub run --config=test`.
+Unit tests can be run in the usual way with `dub test` and integration tests are run with `dub run --config=test`.

+To summarize, testing should be done as follows:
+1. `dub test` - Runs unit tests.
+2. `docker-compose up` - Creates various locally running databases in containers.
+3. `dub run --config=test` - Runs integration tests aganist the local databases.
+4. `docker-compose down` - Destroys the locally created databases.

 ## Requirements for developing